vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/training-portal.rst

         capacity: 6
         reserved: 4

 This limit will also apply to anonymous users when anonymous access is enabled through the training portal web interface, or if sessions are being created via the REST API.
-If you want to set a distinct limit on anonymous users, you can set ``sessions.anonymous`` instead.
+If you want to set a distinct limit on anonymous users, you can set ``portal.sessions.anonymous`` instead.

 .. code-block:: yaml
-    :emphasize-lines: 8
+    :emphasize-lines: 9

     apiVersion: training.eduk8s.io/v1alpha1
     kind: TrainingPortal
     metadata:
       name: sample-workshops
     spec:
+      portal:
         sessions:
           maximum: 8
           anonymous: 1
       workshops:
       - name: lab-asciidoc-sample
         capacity: 4